runyournode/Foil-Serve/README.md

 If an image-only document contains no text, the Paddle pipeline may produce sparse Markdown (without even referencing the image), causing the VLM description step to be skipped.
 This server is not recommended for pure image description use cases.

 ### Embedded objects in spreadsheets
 Only cell content is extracted from spreadsheet files.
 Embedded images, charts, and text boxes are ignored.
+When the extracted cell content is too sparse, foil-serve falls back to PDF+OCR, which may capture some visual elements but with lower fidelity.

 ### Upside-down images
 Extracted images may be rotated relative to the original document.